edx/jenkins-job-dsl/README.md

     │   └── test
     │       └── groovy                  # specs
     └── build.gradle                    # build file
-    └── hosts
+    └── seeds
-        └── <example>.edx.org.groovy    # Groovy script to create jobs for an individual machine └── <other>.edx.org.groovy      # Groovy script to create jobs for an individual machine
+        └── <example>.groovy            # Groovy script to create jobs for an individual machine └── <other>.groovy              # Groovy script to create jobs for an individual machine